rxl75166/Shaharia/README.md

 What does this tool do?

-This tool is a tool i personally use for Recon, and flying over easy vulnerabilities.
+This tool is a tool i personally use for Recon Subdomain.
 Just by entering the website name, this will first scrape every subdomain using several tools then sort those from dead to alive.
-It will perform a full fleged Automated Scan using Nuclei that will show vulnerabilities except informational.

 The third part consist of a process I call Gauing, which will use a faster version of GAU from every subdomain scraped by subdomainer, it will then save it and find all the live working Urls, I have tweaked everything after lot of trial and error.
 This goes hand in hand with a article where i explain the further process of how this will lead to discovery of several bugs.